 I use a lot of plain cooked chicken.
 I also carry extra-high-value treats for extra-special situations: my dog recalls away from a rabbit on a trail?
 Time to break out the baggie of steak bits!

-(“Holy shit, dude, you give your dog STEAK?”
-Yes, I understand the knee-jerk reaction but dude, have you seen how expensive halfway-decent store-bought dog treats are?
+(“Holy shit, bro, you give your dog STEAK?”
+Yes, I understand the knee-jerk reaction but bro, have you seen how expensive halfway-decent store-bought dog treats are?
 An occasional package of thin-sliced steak is a much better value, in terms of both monetary value and dog training value)

 Build enthusiasm with training games